 … well here’s the short answer: it’s a V8.

-The long answer begins 12 months ago when the Cappuccino had some sill work done to pass it’s MOT.
-The tester – a friend of mine – showed me where previous repairs were beginning to “go bad” and it was obvious that replacing both sills would be the only long term solution to this problem.
-With 12 months until the next MOT there was still plenty of time to enjoy the Cappuccino & make the modifications to it that I wanted; there was also time to ponder what type of car I should get whilst the Cappuccino was off the road.
+The long answer begins 12 months ago when the Cappuccino had some initial sill work done to pass its MOT.
+The tester showed me where previous repairs were beginning to “go bad” and it was obvious that replacing both sills would be the only long term solution to this problem.
+However, with a new 12 month ticket there was still plenty of time to enjoy the Cappuccino & make the modifications to it that I wanted; there was also time to ponder what type of car I should get whilst the Cappuccino was off the road.

 - “I miss my Jaguar XJ6 a little…”

 - “… but I’ve always said I’d never buy the same car twice.”

 - “A big, comfy car would help me shrug off those miserable winter days.”

 - “Something huge would be the perfect antithesis to the Cappuccino.”